 Stor Bededag – How to Celebrate it Like a Dane

-On Friday the 13th of May we celebrate the Danish national holy day Store Bededag, Great Prayer Day.
+On Friday the 5th of May 2023 we celebrate the Danish national holy day Store Bededag, Great Prayer Day.
 Great Prayer Day is always be celebrated on the fourth Friday after Easter Sunday.
-The source for Great Prayer Day can be traced to one man, Hans Bagger, who was a bishop in Roskilde in the late … Continue reading Stor Bededag – How to Celebrate it Like a Dane
+It will be the last celebration of Great Prayer Day since the government has decided to abolish this day as a public … Continue reading Stor Bededag – How to Celebrate it Like a Dane

 Easter 2018